Case Western Reserve University

 - The day is broken up into TWO parts – a morning career fair (9:30-11:30am) open to all students from consortium schools, and afternoon interviews (12:30-5pm).

-- Apply for interviews by uploading your resume and applying to individual jobs and internships by Monday, September 14, 2015.
+- Apply for interviews by uploading your resume and applying to individual jobs and internships by Sunday, September 20, 2015 – note extended deadline.

 - During the morning career fair, ALL students (with or without interviews) can connect with employers to obtain information about their organization and available internships and full-time job opportunities.